AliceO2Group/O2Physics/Tutorials/PWGUD/README.md

 > \> root -b -l -q 'plotHistograms.C("AR_UDTutorial01.root","LHC22q, UD Tutorials")';  mv UDTutorials.ps UDTutorial01.ps

 This should run the task on the downloaded skimmed data, produce the result file AR_UDTutorial01.root with some histograms, and finally create UDTutorial01.ps with plots of the histograms.

+Running the task over all data files can take a while.
+On my not so new laptop, it takes around 15 minutes.
+For testing you can reduce this time by removing some file names from rootfiles.txt.
+But don't forget to add them later again!